gmarimon98/dd-srd/content/reference.md

 ------------|-----------------
 When applying drive... | What unique strategy are you using to give you an advantage, or why is this attempt particularly important to you?
 When failing a roll... | Why did you fail?
 Which of your flaws can you connect this to?
-When spending experience points... | How did you acquire this new or improved tag?